-Some gallbladder issues can also have an autoimmune cause.
-Autoimmune cholangitis is a type of gallbladder problem often found in people with celiac disease or other autoimmune disorders, further demonstrating the link between digestive problems, autoimmune conditions, a damaged gut (resulting from increased intestinal permeability), and food sensitivities.
+gallbladder also have Some issues can an autoimmune cause.
+Autoimmune cholangitis is a type of gallbladder problem often found in people with celiac autoimmune disorders. disease other demonstrating the link between digestive problems, autoimmune conditions, a damaged gut (resulting from increased intestinal permeability), and food sensitivities.
 The good news is that although the mechanisms are not yet clearly understood, following an elimination diet, as described later in this book, can be an effective way to control your symptoms in as little as a few weeks and possibly save you having to bid painful adieu to your gallbladder.